Samityy/GDPS-Browser-Basic/README.md

 //***

-btw when you upload it, delete the README.md file, its not important then.
+by the way when you upload it, delete the README.md file, its not important then.

 //***

-hope its good enough for start :D Thanks you for using mine template!
+hope its good enough for start :D Thank you for using mine template!